UPDATED: APRIL 19, 2023 | 1 MIN READ

 Roof condition

-If your roof leaks, your home is at risk for floods and water damage.
+If your roof leaks, your home risks floods and water damage.
 Water damage can lead to mold and mildew growth, which causes health problems.
 All of this is going to cost insurance companies.

 Heating, ventilation, and air conditioning (HVAC) system